FStarLang/FStar/ulib/experimental/README.md

 ## Additional explanations

-You can quickly check the absence of assumed hypothesis in our development by running
+You can quickly check the absence of assumed hypothesis (other than the witness/recall justified by Ahman et al.) in our development by running

 	grep -nrE "assume|admit" *.{fst,fsti}